-Bat mitigation licensing and bat exclusion Following discharge of the nature conservation related planning condition and the undertaking of an update visual inspection, the site will be registered on the Earned Recognition bat licence by Robert Bell of Middleton Bell Ecology.
+Bat mitigation licensing and bat exclusion Following the discharge of the nature conservation related planning condition the site and an update visual inspection, the site will be registered the Earned Recognition bat licence by Robert Bell of Middleton Bell Ecology.
 Prior to demolition of the site building and during the bat activity period (April-October), a one-way bat exclusion device of the type shown in Plate 2 will be fitted across the single roost location recorded from the site building.
-Following fitting of the excluder, the remainder of the building will be subject to a final close inspection to double check for any additional signs of bat presence.
-The excluder will then remain in place for a period of at least five nights of suitable weather before the excluder is rechecked and the building is demolished.
+Following the fitting of the excluder, the remainder of the building will be subject to a final close inspection to double check for any additional signs of bat presence.
+The excluder will then remain in place for at least five nights of suitable weather before the excluder is rechecked and the building is demolished.
+A toolbox talk will be delivered to demolition staff by an ecologist prior to demolition commencing.

 Plate 2.
-One way bat exclusion device.
-Section of acetate fixed across entrance to form one way flap, with remainder of crevice blocked
+One way bat exclusion device Nesting bird protection If demolition works are to commence during the main nesting bird period (March to August) then they will be preceded by a nesting bird check, to be undertaken by an ecologist, to be undertaken within 48 hours of works commencing.
 Bat and bird box provision Two new integrated PRO UK Build-in WoodStone Bat Boxes and one Pro UK Visible Build-In Swift Box will be integrated into the new dwelling.
-These units are to be installed close to apex height in the locations shown in Figures 1 & 2.
-Both types of units are self-contained and require no maintenance.
-The boxes are to be sited on gables, to provide additional height, given the new dwelling will be single storey.
+These units are to be installed close to wall top height in the locations shown in Figures 1 & 2.
+Both types of units are selfcontained and require no maintenance.
+The boxes are to be sited on gables, to give additional height, given the new dwelling will be single storey.
 The provision of two bat boxes of a type suitable for use by pipistrelle bats, will help ensure that the Favourable Conservation Status of the local common pipistrelle population is maintained.
 The new swift box will provide an enhancement and will be suitable for nesting use by a range of building nesting bird species.